-The first thing you need to do before you embark on rat-proofing is to identify all entry point.
+The first thing you need to do before you embark on rat-proofing is to identify all entry points.
 Rats will get in from cracks, vents, gaps, and holes in your house.
 Ensure they are all sealed.
 Its also important to maintain good hygiene, since rats are attracted to a dirty environment.
-Remember, a clean, clutter-free house will not only discourage the rodents from getting in but also make it hard to find spaces they can hide and build nests.
+Remember, a clean, clutter-free house will not only discourage the rodents from getting in but also make it hard to find spaces they can hide and build nests

 The average home has about 12 entry points rats could get in; this is a very disturbing realization.
 If you are serious about keeping them out, then you need to check every entry point and ensure they are sealed.